May 01, 2025

 This is a breakdown of the main acts and regulations that BaFin enforces:

-1. The Anti-Money Laundering Act in Germany (Geldwäschegesetz—GwG).
+1. The Money Laundering Act in Germany (Geldwäschegesetz—GwG).
 All BaFin AML requirements, as well as administrative fines for non-compliance, stem from this law.
-It aligns with the 4th and 5th Anti-Money Laundering Directives that regulate AML compliance in all spheres of the European Union.
+It aligns with the 4th, 5th, and 6th Anti-Money Laundering Directives that regulate AML compliance in all spheres of the European Union.
+Recent updates to this act reflect stricter AML enforcement and greater consideration of virtual assets.

 2. The Banking Act supervises financial institutions in the country.